 Child development degrees teach the growth milestones that youth reach from the womb to adulthood at age 18.
-Majors only need basic biology courses because kids’ emotions, family relations, and social interactions are also studied.
+Majors only need basic biology courses.
+Furthermore, students also study kids’ emotions, family relations, and social interactions.
 Employment tracks include parent educator, child life specialist, daycare administrator, and adoption worker.

 • Concordia University St. Paul– Online B.A. in Child Development